 Paperwhites are a form of Narcissus, closely related to daffodils.
-The plants are common winter gift bulbs which do not need chilling and are available year around.
+The plants are common winter gift bulbs that do not need chilling and are available year-round.
 Getting paperwhites to rebloom after the first flowering is a tricky proposition.
-Some thoughts on how to get paperwhites to flower again follows.
+Some thoughts on how to get paperwhites to flower again follow.

 Can Paperwhite Flowers Rebloom?

 Paperwhites are often found in homes, blooming with starry white flowers that help dispel the cobwebs of winter.
 They grow quickly in either soil or on a bed of water submerged gravel.
 Once the bulbs have flowered, it can be difficult to get another bloom in the same season.
 Sometimes if you plant them outside in USDA zone 10, you may get another bloom the next year but usually, paperwhite bulb reblooming will take up to three years.

 Bulbs are plant storage structures that hold the embryo and the carbohydrates necessary to start the plant.
 If this is the case, can paperwhite flowers rebloom from a spent bulb?
 Once the bulb has flowered, it has pretty much used up all its stored energy.

 In order to make more energy, the greens or leaves need to be allowed to grow and collect solar energy, which is then converted into plant sugar and stored in the bulb.
 If the foliage is allowed to grow until it turns yellow and dies back, the bulb may have stored enough energy for reblooming.
 You can help this process along by giving the plant some bloom food when it is actively growing.

 Unlike many bulbs, paperwhites need no chilling to force blooms and are only hardy in USDA zone 10.
 This means that in California you can plant the bulb outdoors and you may get a bloom the next year if you fed it and let its foliage persist.
 More likely, however, you will not get a bloom for two or three years.